Liu Shaoyong: Career

 Liu was a pilot of the Second Air Force of China Civil Aviation in his early years.

 Since 1995, he stepped onto management positions, including deputy general manager of General Aviation Corporation of China, deputy director of Shanxi Provincial Administration of Civil Aviation of China, general manager of Shanxi Branch of China Eastern Airlines, and director of Flight Standards Department of Civil Aviation Administration of China.
 He was general manager of China Eastern Airlines Co., Ltd. in December 2000 and subsequently deputy director of the Civil Aviation Administration of China in October 2002.
 He was general manager of China Southern Airlines Group Corporation in August 2004, concurrently serving as chairman of China Southern Airlines Co., Ltd. since November of the same year.
 He was appointed general manager of China Eastern Airlines Group Corporation in December 2008, in addition to serving as chairman of China Eastern Airlines Co., Ltd..
 In December 2016, he rose to become chairman of China Eastern Airlines Group Corporation, although he remained chairman of China Eastern Airlines Co., Ltd. until July 2022.

 Downfall

 On 28 June 2025, Liu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Liu was expelled from the party on 4 January 2026.